neu-reseau/neuaug/README.md

 ### Image Augmentation

-Run the image augmentation script from the command line with the following syntax:
+Run the image augmentation script from the command line with the following syntax:-

 ```
 python imgaug.py <folder of jpg images> <output folder> <number of augmented copies>